 The Geo Dome is part of The Outlier Inn, a 12-acre property 90 miles from New York City in the southern Catskills.
 It serves as a retreat center and a farm with lots of animals like free-roaming chickens, angora goats, alpacas and merino sheep.
 Dog friendly, it even has a pond where your four-legged best friend can swim.
 Guests have access to outdoor double hot showers, a sink, and a claw foot bathtub, as well as an outdoor kitchen and grill, refrigerator and large fire pit.
 Bring your own bed, air mattress or camping pads, sleeping bags, pillows and towels.

-Just a short drive from Ithaca in the Finger Lakes region, the elegant Climbing Vine Cottage is a Mongolian-style, eco-friendly yurt that sits among a magnificent discovery garden.
+Just a short drive from Ithaca in the Finger Lakes region, this Airbnb is a Mongolian-style, eco-friendly yurt that sits among a magnificent discovery garden.
 Steps away is a wildflower-filled field that connects to a nature preserve and Van Buskirk George, known for its many waterfalls.
 The host says guests are welcome to harvest berries, fruits and vegetables from the garden and orchard, and even gather eggs from the hen house to enjoy.
 The “cottage” is fully furnished with a full kitchen, television and DVD player with a video library, Internet, air conditioning and a thermostat-controlled wood pellet stove.

 Blue Hills Farm is tucked into the heart of the Upper Delaware River Valley just a few miles from the river and main street Narrowsburg.
 The tent provides all the comforts of home, secluded among the forest, allowing guests to reconnect with nature.
 Wake up in the comfy queen-size bed to the songs of the birds – there is a private bathroom and over-sized shower with spa jets attached, while breakfast is served in a treehouse at the time you designate.
 During the day you can hike the local trails, rent a kayak to paddle down the nearby river or just relax among the tranquil scenery.